 - A photo

-Without a professional looking image of the person the text looks dead or made up.
+Without a professional-looking image of the person the text looks boring or made up.
 People connect to human faces.

 - A website or business

 Sometimes when you just have the person’s name it looks a little made up.
 By adding a website or business URL you are giving it more legitimacy.

 This is not always necessary but it is sometimes quite useful to show the person’s location.
 For example, if the testimonial is for a shop in California it’s helpful to show that the customer is local to the area.

 4. Don’t forget video testimonials and other formats